BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - When condition hits 0, the gun **drops one tier**.
 For example, a Tier 5 gun becomes Tier 4+.
 Iconic weapons can drop too.
  - Melee weapons never jam, but they still lose condition and can drop a tier.
  - **Repair** your weapons at the crafting bench, on the same screen you upgrade on.
 The button says `Maintain`.
 Repairing sets condition back to 100.
- - Only iconic weapons can be upgraded, and they have to be at full condition first.
-Normal guns can only be repaired.
-This is how the base game works since patch 2.0.

 <Details>
 <summary>Jamming Stages</summary>